 In most of my travel bags, you’ll find a stash of activated nuts.
 Or individaul satchets of protein powder.
 One of the best healthy diet tips I’ve found is making sure I’m getting the protein I need.
 My body craves it.
 Nuts & nut butters (I like this one*) are a very portable option.
 Plus, the combo of healthy fat and protein is great for keeping me fuller for longer if I find that I’m eating a lacking salad on the go.
 Instead of reaching for chips or something else my body won’t love, the nuts give me that crunchy, salty satisfaction but don’t spike my blood sugar as much.
-You could also carry around almond butter or nut butter packs as well.
-I tend to have both in my car and my bag.

 If I have any dried or fresh fruit options, I’ll throw them in my cooler as well.
 I like to give myself nutritional dense options.
 Plus, if they sit at home for several days while I’m gone, then they will go bad.
 It doesn’t hurt me to pack them so I have good food choices and I’m wasting less.
 Win win!
 I’m a sucker for dried mango or bananas when I’m on the run.
 Perfect for settling any sweet cravings and easily transported no matter where I go.

 Again, this is one of those if I have it on hand kind of things.
 When I’m visiting family, it’s much easier to just reheat my own leftovers than to have to do a full grocery shop for myself when I get there.
 Less waste and it guarantees I have something I can eat.
 Plus, it invites the conversation for them to try new foods.
 I often batch prep foods or chop things in large quantities (a staple on the healthy diet tips list/time saving hack), so if nothing else, I can throw together a quick salad or smoothie that’s easily portable.